DevAudDom/HotelManagementSystem/README.md

 Navigating displayed menus is handled by various control flow statements

 Several data types are used to store and access data

+   Future Improvements
+-  Include SFML grapjhics library to display a map of hotel
+-  More modular object design, replace room class with booking class
+-  Include output of receipt text file
+-  More organized menu output
+-  Adhere to best function, variable and class style practices
+-  Improved commenting